About Cars, Consciousness and CO2

 The soul-killing disease has affected pedestrians and drivers equally.
 Inside their cars, humans have become hostages since childhood, learning the lesson of the industrial revolution: it’s not about the journey, but the destination.
 Unable to pay attention to time, buildings, and trees on the way, they use their cars to desperately try and catch up to the goals that the system has set out for them: it is a series of ever-shifting goal posts that they need to reach.
 They don’t realise that the goal posts keep shifting further and further out of reach, because they are too preoccupied and panicked trying to reach them.
 So they buy a faster car, a bigger house, get a new job for which they have to sacrifice more of their soul.
 The humans may think that they are in charge, that they are the ones driving the car.
 But the reality is that the car is driving them.

-George is an author, chemist, molecular biologist and food scientist.
-You can follow him on Twitter @99blackbaloons , join his mailing list, or enjoy his books
+George is an author, researcher, molecular biologist and food scientist.
+You can follow him on Twitter @99blackbaloons

 6 thoughts on “About Cars, Consciousness and CO2